 life is received, and life continues.

-From this, an expectancy emerges — that life will continue to provide the conditions necessary for survival and development.
+From this, an expectancy emerges — not consciously known, but biologically embedded — that life will continue to provide the conditions necessary for survival and development.

 When disrupted, the nervous system reorganises around survival.